Skip to content

 Malacañang Palace, often simply referred to as Malacañang, is the official residence and workplace of the President of the Philippines.
 Located in the heart of Manila, it holds historical significance and offers a unique opportunity to learn about the country’s governance and history.

-Begin your visit by exploring the Malacañang Complex, which consists of several buildings, each with its own purpose.
+Begin your visit by exploring the Malacañang Complex, which consists of several buildings, each with its purpose.
 The main palace building, Bahay Pangarap (House of Dreams), and other structures house the presidential residence, offices, and historical memorabilia.

 Visit the Malacañang Museum, a repository of presidential memorabilia, artefacts, and historical documents.
 It provides insights into the lives and leadership of past Philippine presidents.